 Nurse aides and home health aides enjoy flexible schedules, competitive salaries, and such benefits as health and life insurance, paid vacations, and paid sick time.

-After completion of the dual program in Electrocardiography and Phlebotomy, the student is trained for two valuable skills in the healthcare industry.
+After completion of the Phlebotomy/ECG program, the student is trained for two valuable skills in the healthcare industry.

-Electrocardiography Technician, also referred to as an EKG Technician, is the person responsible for performing diagnostic tests on patients in healthcare settings to assess the heart (cardiac) rhythm and rate.
+An electrocardiography technician, also referred to as an ECG technician, is the person responsible for performing diagnostic tests on patients in healthcare settings to assess the heart (cardiac) rhythm and rate.

-The well trained EKG technician is an integral part of the health care team.
+The well-trained ECG technician is an integral part of the health care team.

 As a professional with these skills, you may enjoy flexible schedules, competitive salaries, and such benefits as health and life insurance, paid vacations and paid sick time.

-EKG Technicians and Phlebotomists are in demand in a number of health care settings, including hospital specialty departments, physicians’ offices, cardiac rehabilitation centers, clinical laboratories, health maintenance organizations and clinics.
+ECG technicians and phlebotomists are in demand in a number of health care settings, including hospital specialty departments, physicians’ offices, cardiac rehabilitation centers, clinical laboratories, health maintenance organizations and clinics.

-Students may choose to study either the EKG Program or the Phlebotomy Program.
+Students may choose to study either the ECG Program or the Phlebotomy Program, or both.